Plain-English estate planning guides

 Read guide → -

-Trustee vs. Executor: What's the Difference and Why It Matters
+Trustee vs. Executor: What's the Difference?

 An executor settles your estate through probate after you die; a trustee manages a trust during your life and afterward.
 The roles can be filled by the same person, but they're legally distinct with different duties.
 Here's how to tell them apart and choose well.